- Entrance and Exit Loan Counseling

-There are four types of loan programs: Federal Perkins, Federal Stafford, Federal Graduate PLUS, and private educational loan programs.
+There are three types of loan programs: Federal Direct Unsubsidized, Federal Direct Graduate PLUS, and private educational loan programs.
 The maximum amount you may borrow from each loan program is indicated on your Official Aid Notice.
 Please note this is the maximum amount a student may borrow, not necessarily the amount a student actually needs.
 Many students live well beneath the maximum amount the school allows.
 As debt levels increase, we encourage students to think hard about the choices they make with regard to housing, food consumption, and other personal expenses.
 We encourage you to consider whether you can develop a personal budget that is less than the University’s published student budget.
 Ultimately, however, it is up to you whether you wish to borrow the full amount of your eligibility.

 Federal regulations require that students who borrow Federal Loans complete entrance and exit loan counseling.
 This counseling informs students of their rights and responsibilities with regard to borrowing under various loan programs.
 Even if you have received federal loans prior to matriculating at Duke Law School, you must still complete the entrance loan counseling session again.
 Please note that your federal loan applications will not be processed until you have completed entrance counseling.

 Graduating Duke Law students must complete the exit loan counseling session online.
 Upon request, the Office of Financial Aid provides individual counseling on topics including loan repayment, debt management, and deferments or forbearances.